djgroen/student-resources/README.md

 # student-resources

-Simple examples and reference material for my students and the wider interested community.
+This repository will contain simple examples and reference material for my students and the wider interested community.